 Fort Lauderdale’s growth coincided with widespread use of asbestos in construction and other industries.
 Many residents are at risk of being diagnosed with asbestos-related illnesses such as asbestosis and malignant mesothelioma, and thousands of former Fort Lauderdale workers now live with the devastating effects of prolonged exposure to asbestos.

-If you or someone you love have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
+If you have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Fort Lauderdale Asbestos Facts